nnance/nextjs-tailwind-shadcn-dashboard/README.md

 - Navigation - A common navigation bar with links to all pages
 - Breadcrumbs - A common breadcrumbs component that dynamicallly updates with the current page and parent pages
 - Interactivity - Basic interactivity like product filtering and order selection
+- REST - A complete example of a REST API with static data
 - Sample Data - Complete set of sample data with static API Endpoints using Next.js API routes
 - Date & Currency Formatting - Uses the `Intl` API to format dates and currency amounts for concistent rendering on the server and client.